 Imagine waking up not to the buzz of your phone, but the singing of birds, the smell of crisp bush air, the tremor of a lion's roar, and the sight of the sun rising above the golden savannah.
 In South Africa, the thrills of the wild can be your daily reality.
 As one of the fastest growing tourist destinations in the world, South Africa provides an extensive range of accommodation options, from hip boutique backpacker hostels to camping experiences in the heart of the wilderness.
 Whether your tastes are limited by budget or you’re in for a more opulent adventure, check out our full guide to types of accommodation in South Africa.

 If you're a traveller on a budget or looking to meet like-minded people, you'll be happy to know there is an established network of backpacker lodging all over South Africa.
 Popular areas are rife with options, and competition has resulted in first-rate hostels that are clean, well-run and conveniently situated.
 A bed in a dorm is your most wallet-friendly option, and if you plan on spending days sightseeing you can afford to be more practical with your choices, since you'll only be there to sleep anyway.
 Hostels often have private double and family rooms with ensuite bathrooms, so you can opt for privacy whilst still enjoying the benefits of hostel life.
 Backpacker hostels in South Africa usually offer bike rental, free wifi, TV, shared kitchens, activities, airport shuttles, day trips, and bar crawls.
-On INTRO's South Africa Adventure group tour, we stay in a variety of funky modern lodging.
-JoBurg's hostel is right in the middle of the action, in Durban you have a rooftop bar to hang out at, and Cape Town's accom has a pool!
-Find out more about the small group tour and all it's inclusions here.
+Find out more about our small group tour and all it's inclusions here.

 You can expect to find the same variety of hotels in South Africa as you would in most countries.
 Many of the hotels in town are owned by recognisable chains such as Holiday Inn and Marriott, but boutique hotels and country lodges are growing fast as an upmarket alternative.
 These are usually established in historic buildings or secluded hideaways, offering exclusive rooms, top-notch service, and often have a restaurant on site.
 Especially popular in the winelands region outside Cape Town, independent hotels are the ideal option for a romantic getaway.